its-your-favorite/Tip-Type/README.md

 What Browsers does this work in?
 ----------------------------------------------------------------
-Works: Latest Chrome and IE 8.
+Chrome: Fuly Supported
+IE 8: Fully Supported
-Firefox: Easy notation doesn't work yet.
+Firefox: Workaround requiring jQuery for easy notation.
+Easy Notation doesn't work on anonymous functions or cross domains.
-I haven't tried others.
+Node: Untested
+Opera: Untested
+Safari: Untested

 Does this slow my App down?